IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

   the built-in evaluation strategy affect running time and memory consumption.

-Each example loops using the Z combinator, and in the experiments aach program was run with a sequence of increasing inputs: for each input the statstics were averaged over five runs.
+Each example loops using the Z combinator, and in the experiments each program was run with a sequence of increasing inputs: for each input the statstics were averaged over five runs.
 The inputs were provided as CBOR files in an attempt to avoid lengthy parsing times.
 Two main figures were recorded: